-In implementing the review it is important that all the key stakeholders concerned with the wildlife trade policies are included in the review process, either directly or through their representatives.
-This would include:
+The experience of UNEP's assessment of trade-related policies has indicated the importance of working closely with national governments.
+It is also important that all the key stakeholders concerned with the wildlife trade policies are included in the review process, either directly or through their representatives.
+The responsibility for identifying the stakeholders lies with the Party.
+The stakeholders are likely to include:

-- Relevant government ministries

-- CITES Management Authority
+- Relevant government ministries - CITES Management Authority

 - CITES Scientific Authority

 - Enforcement Agencies

 - Exporters (and/or export trade associations or similar)

 - Importers

 - Harvesters

 - Universities/research institutes with knowledge of the trade

 - Non-governmental organisations with knowledge of the trade